 Q: What is a Tenant Representative?

 A: A Tenant Representative is a licensed real estate professional who only represents tenants and buyers of real estate.
-The advantage of working with a Tenant Representative is that there are no conflicts of interest such as building listings or landlord contracts.
+The advantage of working with a Tenant Representative is that there are no conflicts of interest such as building listings, landlord contracts, project management interests, or property management interests.
 Retaining a Tenant Representative is like adding a partner devoted to your company’s success and future expansion needs.
 They are on your side and represent your interests only.